-While easy to make and consume, the approach to Highballs is often likened to that of art; the balance of whisky to soda, temperature and garnish are all crucial in creating the perfect Highball.
+While easy to make and consume, the approach to Highballs is often likened to that of art; the balance of whisky to soda, temperature and garnish are all crucial in creating the Whisky Highball.
 We caught up with Japanese bartender and winner of the Chivas Masters 2017 Atsushi Suzuki.

 Fully embracing the traditions of Japanese bartending culture throughout his cocktail creations, Atsushi is of course, a huge fan of the Highball.
 Find out more about what makes Highball culture in Japan unique and his tips for creating the perfect Whisky Highball at home.

 How did Highball culture become so big in Japan?

 Highball culture had its big comeback in 2008 when Japanese whiskies revised their advertising.
 Before that, the younger generation wasn’t really into whisky and sales were declining.
 Highballs began being promoted as stylish cocktails that were a staple of drinking culture – of course, the adverts had popular and beautiful actors and actresses, too!
 The rest is history.
 Japanese Highballs are now one of the most popular drinks at izakayas (Japanese casual pubs) and fine dining establishments.

 What is the step-by-step process of making a Japanese-style highball?

 In Japan, the ice-cold Highball is king!
 The colder, the better.
 In order to make this style of Highball, first you need to make sure that your whisky base and the soda water are chilled to the max using either a fridge or freezer.
 Don’t forget to chill the glass as well!
 From then, it’s all about preference.
 You can go ice-less or add a lemon peel to give it a fresh, citrusy scent.
 Spice it up to your liking.